ProBuddyHub/janani/Janani/Hardware/README.md

 ## 🧪 Project Stage

-Current Status: ✅ **Prototype Design Stage**
+Current Status: ✅ **Idea/Concept Stage**

-We are building:
-- Hardware prototype and connectivity test
-- App wireframe and GPT assistant logic
-- Red-zone campaign model and awareness plan
+Due to lack of funds, we are just sketching the circuit diagrams and researching on various possibilities.
 ---

 ## 🤝 Acknowledgement